August 32nd on Earth: Plot

 In the aftermath of a highway mishap, photo model Simone (Pascale Bussières) decides that conceiving a baby with her best friend Philippe (Alexis Martin) is the only way to give her vacant life some meaning.
 Philippe reluctantly agrees with the proviso that they conceive in a desert.

 Cast

 Reception

+Metacritic assigned the film a weighted average score of 61 out of 100, based on 5 critics, indicating "generally favorable reviews".

 Brendan Kelly of Variety praised the film's visuals, the lead performances, the "sparing but effective" use of musical tracks by Quebec icons Robert Charlebois and Jean Leloup, but Kelly criticized the "thin" storyline, saying it "simply doesn't have the goods to keep audiences interested over the long-haul."
-Timeout equally praised the striking visuals, but called the film "an intriguing but only partly successful oddity...never really adding up to very much at all."
+Time Out equally praised the striking visuals, but called the film "an intriguing but only partly successful oddity...never really adding up to very much at all."
 Reelfilm.com gave the film two out of four stars, saying it was "a sporadically intriguing yet mostly self-indulgent first film from a director who would go onto much better things."